johnhanson/resume/README.md

 * Used maven to build a .war and then deployed it on a Tomcat7 server
 * Configured Tomcat to use JDBC datapool and a new JNDI read only datasource, with Spring and Spring Beans

-### **Cal Poly Pomona Foundation**, Pomona, CA

->*Lead Technician at Shop 24*

->*Student Manager/Lead at Vista Market*

->*18-25 hours a week total*

->March 2014 – Jun 2016

-* Restocked the shelves at both the Shop and the Market
-* Counted and deposited the money at the end of every night for Vista and every other week for the Shop
-* Took inventory and was in charge of making sure the inventory got counted at both places
-* Closed out at night by sweeping and cleaning up and made sure it is fully stocked and products were all lined up
-* Took the initiative to train several new hires for various positions (Stocker, Cashier, Technician)

 ## Projects and Programming Experience

 * [Created a solver](https://github.com/johnhanson/Sacred-Geometry) to brute force a solution to the Pathfinder feat [Sacred Geometry](https://www.d20pfsrd.com/feats/general-feats/sacred-geometry/)